flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 URLs for the text (i.e. message) and the image, they are very similar in terms of the parameters you would provide:

-- **index**: a zero based value to represent the text/image you are setting (integer)
+- **index**: a zero-based value to represent the text/image you are setting (integer)
 - **msg or imgArt **: what characters to display (background message) or what to draw (background image)
 - **enabled**: set this to false to not display the provided text/image index (boolean)
 - **clear all**: set this to _true_ and all other text/image entries will be disabled and cleared (boolean)
 - **color**: red, green or yellow.
 That is [enumerated here][colorEnum]
 - **font**: font to use for the message text.
 This does not apply to image.
 That is [enumerated here][fontsEnum]
-- **X** and **Y**: zero based coordinates of where text/image will start from.
+- **x** and **y**: zero-based coordinates of where text/image will start from.
 You can use negative values if you want to crop from the left (or top)
 - **animation**: see below.

-One interesting caveat here is that these are only visible when display is in message mode, and that is controlled by the _main message_ url we talked above.
-So, it is possible that you may want to set message mode with an _empty_ **msg** attribute, so the display provides you with a clean canvas to draw upon. the [stickMan animation][stickmanchange] example does exactly that, while taking advantage of the **confetti** behavior.
+One interesting caveat here is that these are only visible when display is in message mode, and that is controlled by the _main message_ url mentioned above.
+Therefore, it is possible that you may want to set message mode with an _empty_ **msg** attribute, so the display provides you with a clean canvas to draw on.
+The [stickMan animation][stickmanchange] example does exactly that while taking advantage of the **confetti** behavior.

-##### Animation: speed, number of frames and frame id.
+##### Animation: Speed, Number of Frames and Frame ID.

-To provide the ability of animating the background msg and images, I came up with the idea of using multiple **indexes** that can be orchestrated using 3 parameters.
+To animate the background msg and images, I came up with the idea of using multiple **indexes** that can be orchestrated using 3 parameters.
 Let's say I want an animation that says: "this", then "is" and then "fun".
-And I would like it to rotate every 500 milliseconds, and then an extra 500ms before starting over.
+I would like it to rotate every 500 milliseconds, and then wait an extra 500ms before starting over.
 With that in mind, the parameters would look like this:

 - **index:** 10 **msg:** this **animationStep:** 500ms **animationPhase:** 4 **animationPhaseValue:** 0